 Cannabis may rival wine, but tapping into the true flavor of the plant is not an easy task.
 Wine earns its rich flavor by chemicals released during fermentation.
 The terpenes in cannabis, however, are released via heat.

 The same concept applies to cannabis concentrates.
-“For concentrates,” he continues, “mistakes occur from either heating up your nail to too high of a temperature or using a vaporizer pen with no heating calibration which chars your product.”
+Mistakes occur from either heating up your nail to too high of a temperature or using a vaporizer pen with no heating calibration which chars your product.

 So, is it possible to design a better way to heat?
-For Dr. Dabber, the answer is yes—which is why Ataliotis and the Dr. Dabber team spent years researching and engineering the SWITCH.
+Enter the Trident.